DarkGhostHunter/Captchavel/README.md

 ])->assertViewIs('login.2fa');
 ```

-Alternatively, `shouldScore()` method that will fake the score for anything you set.
+Alternatively, `fakeScore()` method that will fake any score you set.

+> Fake responses don't come with action, hostnames or APK package names.

 ### Events